Flight Training TimelineStart From Zero Time or With Credit for Private

 Commercial Pilot

-After completing the crew-style flying stage, students will begin preparing for their single-engine Commercial Pilot Certificate, eventually allowing them to be paid to fly.
+During this stage, students will begin preparing for their single-engine Commercial Pilot Certificate, eventually allowing them to be paid to fly.
 As a commercial pilot, new flight maneuvers are introduced and existing ones are held to tighter tolerances.
-Prior to completing the commercial pilot practical test, 10 hours of Technologically Advanced Aircraft training will have been conducted either at your primary training center or at another location.
+Prior to completing the commercial pilot practical test, 20-plus hours of airline-style Line-Oriented Flight Training will have been conducted either at your primary training center or at another location.

 - Commercial Online Training Resources